CIRCUIT POLICIES Updated January 28, 2020

 3. The Championships Coordinator shall recruit and/or select key staff personnel to assist with the LMCGPC Circuit Championships.
 These positions may include but are not limited to: Event Coordinators, Unit Check-In Monitors, Unit Starters and Movers, Announcers, Ticket Sellers, Merchandise and Video Sellers, Judge Security, Ushers, Sound Technicians, Video Technicians, Headquarters Operations, Housing Coordinators, Awards, and Local Media Coordination.

 The performance schedule for percussion will be decided by taking the average of a units two highest scores (can include a WGI Regional score).
-Units will pefrom in order of lowest to hightest score in the respective class.
-If there are more than 6 units in a class: it will be split in half or thirds depending on size, with a random draw of top scores and a random draw of bottom scores, or mid scores.
+Units will perform in order of lowest to hightest score in their respective class.
 Returning champion would not be guaranteed last performance spot.
-Scores will be averaged from the entire season, excluding Regional scores.
-If there are less than 6, it will be seeded as normal.
 The seeding process will take place two weeks prior to Championships.

 The LMCGPC will also follow WGI's change in a 4 judge panel for Championships.